gchq/sleeper/docs/09-dev-guide.md

 Note that this will not delete log groups for recently deleted instances of Sleeper, so you will still need a different instance ID when deploying a new instance to avoid naming collisions with existing log groups.

+### `updateVersionNumber.sh`

+This is used during the release process to update the version number across the project (see below).

 ## Standalone deployment